-Food For The Poor serves the poor in 17 countries in the Caribbean and Latin America, providing food, housing, water, healthcare, education, emergency relief and micro-enterprise assistance.
+Food For The Poor serves the poor in 17 countries in the Caribbean and Latin America, providing food, housing, water, healthcare, education, emergency relief and sustainable development.

 The work of Food For The Poor can only become a reality through the generosity of compassionate supporters who selflessly give, and ease the suffering of our poorest brothers and sisters.

 In addition to providing emergency relief, our desire is to enable the poor to lift themselves out of poverty.
 By supporting education initiatives, training programs and income-generating projects, the cycle of poverty can be broken.